syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

 > For Blazor ASP.NET Core Hosted WebAssembly application, the **`Server`[BlazorApp.Server]** project should be the startup project.

 > You need to include a valid license key (either paid or trial key) within your applications.
-Please refer to this [help topic](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview) for more information.
+Refer to this [help topic](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview) for more information.

 ## See Also